Our 5 most popular blog posts from 2015

 This was asked byÂ the head of the IT department in a prominent medical organization in Vancouver.Â Valid question actually.
 A lot of people still don’t seem to know what cloud computing is.
 Read more

 People use the terms product and platform interchangeably and the latter has turned into the new trendy catchphrase by entrepreneurs.
 When we talk about software, products and platforms refer to two different concepts.
 Recently there has been a shift from developing products to platforms for valid business reasons and before explaining why let’s define what products and platforms are.
 Read more

 Let’s say you have an idea; there are several ways to execute the product development: Read more

 We get a lot of daily calls and emails from people who have mobile app ideas that they want us to execute for them.
 Also, there are the Idea People who want us to sign a non-disclosure agreement before telling us what their app or business concept is about.
 We will not sign an NDA with you for the sake of protecting your idea and here is why: Read more

 We have been getting numerous requests for developing incident report mobile and cloud apps.
 These are inquiries from natural resources, mining, manufacturing, and property management companies.

 An incident report app enables mobile users to report an incident which has happened on a residential or work premise.
-Then the system notifies the people in charge such as building managers or worksite supervisor so they can take actions accordingly.
+Then the system notifies the people in charge such as building managers or worksite supervisors so they can take action accordingly.
 Read more